 For this reason we typically suggest allowing 3 to 5 business days for the full process.
-With a Power of Attorney, if sending from abroad, you need to provide an apostilled copy of the PoA document, and your passport, so should factor in the time to arrange that and to courier it to your representative in Georgia.
-We can provide you the necessary PoA document for you to get apostilled where you are.
+With a Power of Attorney, if sending from abroad, you need to provide an apostilled copy of the PoA document along with your passport.
+You should factor in the time to arrange that and to courier it to your representative in Georgia.
+We can provide you the necessary PoA document for you to get apostilled wherever you are.

 Once the registration is complete and paid for, there are no future annual fees and no need to renew your registration.
 Accounting is required monthly, unless you have nothing to declare.

 Note: There should be no mistakes or incomplete information in your application.
 If there is an error, you have 30 days to correct it and submit everything again.
 A small fee is charged for every re-submission.
 So it is essential that the Georgian language version of your charter is accurately translated.
 Mistakes as simple as an incorrect Georgian spelling of the name of a company director will lead to re-submission being required.

 Using the generic charter available at the Justice Hall is very risky and could leave your company exposed.
 We create your custom company charter for you, provide an accurate translation and assist start to finish with the registration process.
 This can be done remotely by our team (with your Power of Attorney), or you can attend in person.
 Contact us for a free consultation.